richardhj/isotope-klarna-checkout/README.md

 2. **Klarna checkout confirmation:** Place this module on a page the user get redirected after the checkout being completed.
 This modules displays a confirmation iFrame (order review) and finishes the order in Isotope.

+This checkout also supports [External Payment Modules][link-klarna-api-external-payment].
+You can enable any payment method you are already using (e.g. PayPal) and it should work as well!
+Note that for such orders the order confirmation will differ (no Klarna iFrame).

+## Who did it?

+Richard Henkenjohann <richardhenkenjohann@googlemail.com>

+Please elaborate monetary support for this extension's author in case this extension is doing business in your eCommerce.

 ## Contributing

 You always have to test/debug on a system with publicly available URIs.
 This means you cannot run Klarna checkout on